Explore London

 Address: London

-This is the home of the Greenwich Meridian, which splits the globe into East and West and is responsible for setting the world clock on zero degrees latitude.
-Greenwich has a host of attractions including Greenwich Market with its variety of arts, crafts, food and bric-a-brac, Sir Christopher Wren's Royal Observatory and the National Maritime Museum.
-Greenwich Park is beautifully landscaped and is ideal for a picnic lunch.
-The famous tea-clipper, the Cutty Sark, was damaged by a fire in May 2007 and has been closed to the public.
+Greenwich is the home of the Greenwich (or Prime) Meridian, which splits the globe into East and West, and is responsible for setting the world clock on zero degrees longitude.
+Apart from this curious distinction (which has earned Greenwich UNESCO World Heritage Site status), Greenwich has a host of other attractions, including the Greenwich Market with its variety of arts, crafts, food and bric-a-brac, Sir Christopher Wren's Royal Observatory, and the National Maritime Museum.
+Greenwich Park is beautifully landscaped and is an ideal location for a picnic lunch.
+The famous tea-clipper ship, the Cutty Sark, was damaged by a fire in 2007 but has been extensively restored and is once again open to the public.<br /><br />

-London Dungeon
+London Dungeons

 Take a trip through London's dark and gruesome history, meet Jack the Ripper and see what became of his victims, or see the chaos and destruction caused by the great fire of London.
 The London Dungeon brings history's most notorious killers and evildoers back to life in an experience definitely not for the faint-hearted.
-Beware: some of the exhibitions have a nasty way of coming alive and jumping out at the unsuspecting visitor.
+Beware: some of the exhibitions have a nasty way of coming alive and jumping out at the unsuspecting visitor!
+The tours last about 90 minutes and are very funny as well as scary.
+The experience can be enjoyed by both Adults and kids.<br /><br />

-St Paul's Cathedral
+St Pauls Cathedral

-Address: St Paul's Churchyard London
+Address: St Pauls Churchyard London

-Telephone: (0)20 7246 8357
+Telephone: +44 20 7246 8357

 The great dome of St Paul's Cathedral has been a distinctive landmark on the London skyline for centuries.
 Built in 1673 by Sir Christopher Wren, after the previous St Paul's was burnt to the ground during the Great Fire of London, it is the greatest of several cathedrals dedicated to St Paul that have occupied the site for more than 1,400 years.
 The crypt at St Paul's is one of the largest in Europe, and it houses more than 200 tombs, including those of Admiral Nelson, the Duke of Wellington and Wren himself.
-The Cathedral has hosted many significant ceremonies in London's history, including the funeral of Sir Winston Churchill, the marriage of Prince Charles and Lady Diana and most recently the Queen's Golden Jubilee.
+The Cathedral has hosted many significant ceremonies in London's history, including the funeral of Sir Winston Churchill and the marriage of Prince Charles and Lady Diana.<br /><br />

 Piccadilly Circus